Walmann/Best-Word-For-Wordle/README.md

 > EDIT: If the same letter appear twice in a word, the second letter wont account towards the Word Score.

 3. Sort this list by Score, and Voila!
 You have the `Result.csv` file as provided!

+# Wich wordlist too choose?
+The original list i used was the `wordlistAllowedGuesses.txt`, but this was changed to `wordlistNYTimes.txt` later. <br />
+But you can use whichever you want.